PKU-ML/DYNACL/README.md

 Recent works have shown that self-supervised learning can achieve remarkable robustness when integrated with adversarial training (AT).
 However, the robustness gap between supervised AT (sup-AT) and self-supervised AT (self-AT) remains significant.
 Motivated by this observation, we revisit existing self-AT methods and discover an inherent dilemma that affects self-AT robustness: either strong or weak data augmentations are harmful to self-AT, and a medium strength is insufficient to bridge the gap.
 To resolve this dilemma, we propose a simple remedy named DynACL (Dynamic Adversarial Contrastive Learning).
 In particular, we propose an augmentation schedule that gradually anneals from a strong augmentation to a weak one to benefit from both extreme cases.
 Besides, we adopt a fast post-processing stage for adapting it to downstream tasks.
 Through extensive experiments, we show that DynACL can improve the state-of-the-art self-AT robustness by 8.84% under Auto-Attack on the CIFAR-10 dataset, and can even outperform vanilla supervised adversarial training.
 We demonstrate that self-supervised AT can attain even better robustness than supervised AT for the first time.

 ## Environment
 A standard pytorch environment with basic packages (e.g., numpy, pickle) is enough.
-To evaluate under the Auto-Attack benchmark, the [autoattack](https://github.com/fra31/auto-attack) package is required.
+Besides, to evaluate under the Auto-Attack benchmark, the [autoattack](https://github.com/fra31/auto-attack) package is required.
 Run the following code to install:

     pip install git+https://github.com/fra31/auto-attack

+Additionally, one package is required for generating pseudo labels.
+We recommend the [kmeans-pytorch](https://github.com/subhadarship/kmeans_pytorch) package (can be directly installed by pip).
+An alternative is the sklearn.

 ## Data
 CIFAR10, CIFAR100, and STL10 dataset are required.
 You may manually download them and put in the ``./data`` folder, or directly run our provided scripts to automatically download these datasets.